 A paradigm is a way of looking at something.
 It’s a view or perspective.
 Marcus Borg in The Heart of Christianity talks about two paradigms of viewing religion.
-I will summarize his words here, which are applied to Christianity.
+I will summarize his words here, which are applied to Protestantism.

 Earlier Paradigm (Literal Paradigm)

 Scripture and religious doctrine are literally true.
 Historical references are factual and accurate.
 Faith is an expression of belief in the literal accuracy of scripture and teachings.
 Scriptures contain divine authority.
 Challenges to scriptural historical events would be damaging to faith.
 Very concerned with factual reality of the Bible.
 Believing scientists are involved with attempting to provide alternative science and historical explanations not accepted by mainstream scientists.
 Religion is a “top down” exercise, revealed from God to man.
 Jesus is divine, born of virgin Mary, performed miracles, and was resurrected.
 They have fear in not accepting a literal, inerrant view of scripture because it will allow Christians to become cafeteria Christians, picking and choosing which doctrines they like.
 Salvation is not universal and only for those who accept Christianity.
 Faith = belief.
 Modern science and historical understanding is viewed as a temptation, as worldly, as a choice man must make between God and Satan.